arkworks-rs/bcs/examples/sumcheck/README.md

 <h1 align="center">ark-bcs tutorial</h1>

-In this tutorial, we are going to write a public coin RS-IOP for the sum of univariate polynomial.
+In this tutorial, we are going to write a public coin RS-IOP to verify the sum of univariate polynomial.

 ##### Table of Contents